-Restricting the hyperbolic metric to a hyperbolic plane in the model yields the 2-dimensional hyperbolic metric on that plane.
-Particular cases are the vertical half-plane rising from $\mathbb R$ in the upper half-space model and the equatorial plane in the ball model, where the restriction of the metrics give rise to our models of $\mathbb H^2$.
+Restricting the hyperbolic metric to a hyperbolic plane in the model yields the two-dimensional hyperbolic metric on that plane.
+Particular cases are the vertical half-plane rising from \mathbb{R} in the upper half-space model and the equatorial plane in the ball model.

-Proof of property (iii).
-For the proof that the Möbius transformations are orientation preserving isometries of the models, see Exercises 1-9 and 1-12.
+Proof of Property (iii).
+For the proof that the Möbius transformations are orientationpreserving isometries of the models, see Exercise 1-7.
 Here we show that there are no other such isometries, concentrating on the hyperbolic plane.

-Given three positive distances d_1 , d_2 , d_3 satisfying the triangle inequality, and a point z on an oriented line $\ell \in \mathbb{H}^2$, there are exactly two triangles with a vertex at z, a side of length d_1 lying on the positive side of l , a side of length d_2 sharing the vertex z, and a third side of length d_3 .
-They are reflections of each other in l and one of the two is uniquely determined if an ordering of the vertices is given and required to give the positive orientation of the triangle they bound.
+Given three positive distances d_1, d_2, d_3 satisfying the triangle inequality, and a point z on an oriented line $\ell \in \mathbb{H}^2$, there is a triangle Δ with a vertex at z, a side of length d_1 lying on the positive side of l , a side of length d_2 lying in the right side of l and sharing the vertex z, and a third side of length d_3 .
+There is one other triangle with sides of these lengths: the reflection of Δ in l .
+One of the two is uniquely determined if an ordering of the vertices is given and required to give the positive orientation of the triangle they bound.

-Given an orientation preserving isometry T, the T-images of three points not on a line are not on a hyperbolic line either.
+Given an orientation-preserving isometry T, the T-images of three points not on a line are not on a hyperbolic line either.
 There is a Möbius transformation A such that $A \circ T$ fixes the three points.
-It then pointwise fixes the sides of the triangle they determine, and then fixes the whole triangle Δ .
+It then pointwise fixes the sides of the triangle they determine, and then fixes the whole triangle, say Δ .
 That is, $T(z) = A^{-1}(z)$, for $z \in \Delta$.
 If Δ' is a triangle sharing an edge with Δ , there is Möbius transformation A_1 such that $T(z) = A_1^{-1}(z)$ on Δ' .
 Necessarily $A_1 = A$.
 Continuing on, building up the whole plane \mathbb{H}^2 by adding in succession adjacent triangles, we conclude that $T \equiv A$.